Elmentrixx/A-Beginners-Guide-to-Coding/WebDev/HTML&CSS/Readme.md

 This guide is divided into categories that progressively build your knowledge.
 Each section includes explanations, examples, and exercises to help you practice what you've learned.

+## Build & Test your Model

+[**CodePen**](https://codepen.io/) is a social development environment for front-end designers and developers.
+Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration.

 ## Learning Topics

 ### 1. [HTML Basics](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=62s)